AppSolves/fastapi-users-db-dynamodb/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache 2.0 license.
+See the LICENSE and NOTICE files for more information.